-But I’ve found tons of complaints on Survey Police from members who have had to wait longer than 6 months to get paid, and this was only after sending several emails to chase them up.
+I’ve found tons of complaints on Survey Police from members who’ve had to wait more than 6 months to get paid, and this was only after sending several emails to chase them up.

 I don’t get why they can’t speed up the payments process, I mean they are paying via PayPal after all, shouldn’t it be almost instantaneous?

-Are they waiting until they’ve got payment from the company that’s hiring them to do consumer feedback before they pass the payment to you?
+Maybe they’re waiting to get payment from the company hiring them to do consumer feedback before they pass the payment to you?

-To be fair, they do say on the website you can only expect to receive ‘several survey invitations a year‘.
+To be fair though, they do say to only expect ‘several survey invitations a year‘.

 So there’s not much potential here then in terms of making a lot of extra cash.
 The huge lack of surveys means the amount you can earn is severely limited.

 I’d say at best, you could make $8 from a survey once every 3 months.
-Keeping in mind the minimum cash out limit is $10 and the payment takes at least 3 months to process, you could be waiting an entire year before getting your $10!
+Keeping in mind the minimum cashout limit is $10 and payments take at least 3 months to process, you could be waiting an entire year before getting your $10!

-It’s clear to see that there’s no way you can do this full-time, which is a real shame because the payment per survey is relatively high.
+It’s clear there’s no way you can do this full-time, which is a real shame because the payment per survey is relatively high.

 - Been around in some form or other since 1996

-- Minimum 3 months processing time for payments
+- Minimum 3 months of processing time for payments

-- You can only a few survey invites per year
+- You can only expect a few survey invites per year

 I score this site a 55 out of 100, not because they’re a scam but for someone looking to make serious money online it’s just not possible.